op/go-nanomsg/README.md

 high-performance implementation of several "scalability protocols".
 See http://nanomsg.org/ for more information.

-This is a work in progress. nanomsg is still in a pre-alpha stage.
+This is a work in progress. nanomsg is still in a beta stage.
 Expect its API, or this binding, to change.

 ## Installing